 In part one of his story, former patient Spencer tells us about his life-changing accident and his remarkable recovery.
-Check back for part two of Spencer’s Story, told by our Critical Care Paramedic Ben who was one of our crew members on-scene that day.

 Despite some of the riskier missions he undertook as an RAF Pilot, the biggest threat to former patient Spencer’s life came in the form of a cycling accident in 2019.

 As he cycled downhill at speed, Spencer collided with a car that was pulling out from a junction.
 Having punctured both of his lungs, Spencer was in urgent need of advanced critical care.
 Doctor Stewart, part of the team who treated Spencer, said that he was ‘the sickest patient he had ever seen who had gone on to survive and thrive.’